gnu-octave/gnu-octave.github.io/README.md

 ### Building the static website locally

-All relevant information for Jekyll and Bundler to build the static website are located in the files `_config.yml`, `Gemfile`, and `Gemfile.lock`.
+All relevant information for Bundler to build the static website are located in the files `_config.yml`, `Gemfile`, and `Gemfile.lock`.
 Typing

     bundle exec jekyll build